Conference of Parties, as a stand for COP, is one of the United Nations Framework Convention on Climate Change (UNFCCC) decision-making bodies.

 Achievements from COP 1-COP 25

-During COP 1 in Berlin, Germany, 1995, all the signatories’ countries agreed to meet annually and discuss the topic of global warming and greenhouse gases.
+During COP 1 in Berlin, Germany, in 1995, all the signatories’ countries agreed to meet annually and discuss the topic of global warming and greenhouse gases.

 It sought the countries’ ability to fulfill the commitment of the scientific and technological advice and implementation to be worked jointly throughout the globe.